penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

 ## Haskell

-Notice that in a functional language, say Haskell, you _have_ to use the latter method:
+Notice that in a functional language, say Haskell, you _have_ to use the latter method, where you define functions with different names for the parent and child:

 ```haskell
 class Parent a where